hakamaq/gulp-css-to-polymer/README.md

-# gulp-polymer-string
+# gulp-export-html

-A gulp plugin for converting css files into string exporting using ES6 modules.
-Helpful to import css in js
+A gulp plugin for converting html files into string then export using ES6 modules.
+Helpful to import css in js or html to js.

 Modified repo you can find original here https://github.com/tommaton/gulp-css-to-polymer